chrisnoonan98675/site/xl-deploy/how-to/xl-deploy-rules-tutorial.markdown

 ### Script

-<div class="alert alert-danger" role="alert">The information in this section is deprecated and is subject to change.</div>

-The Unix script `undeploy-artifact.sh.ftl` contains:
+If you are using XL Deploy 4.5.2 or earlier, the Unix script `undeploy-artifact.sh.ftl` contains:

     echo "Undeploying file on Unix"
     rm ${deployed.container.home + "/context/" + deployed.file.name}